Saugus, Massachusetts: History

-Native Americans inhabited the area around Saugus for thousands of years prior to the arrival of European settlers in the 1620s.
-At the time of European arrival, the Naumkeag, also known as Pawtucket, under the leadership of Montowampate were based near present day Saugus and controlled land extending from what is now Boston to the Merrimack River.
-English settlers took the name Sagus or Saugus from the Pawtucket word for "outlet," and used the term to refer to the Saugus River and the region that includes the present day cities and towns of Swampscott, Nahant, Lynn, Lynnfield, Reading, North Reading and Wakefield) which were later renamed Lin or Lynn in 1637, after King's Lynn in Norfolk, England.
+Native Americans inhabited the area around Saugus for thousands of years before the arrival of European settlers in the 1620s.
+At the time of European arrival, the Naumkeag, also known as Pawtucket, under the leadership of Montowampate were based near present-day Saugus and controlled land extending from what is now Boston to the Merrimack River.
+English settlers took the name Sagus or Saugus from the Pawtucket word for "outlet", and used the term to refer to the Saugus River and the region that includes the present day cities and towns of Swampscott, Nahant, Lynn, Lynnfield, Reading, North Reading and Wakefield) which were later renamed Lin or Lynn in 1637, after King's Lynn in Norfolk, England.

 In 1646, the Saugus Iron Works, then called Hammersmith, began operations.
 It was the first integrated iron works in North America as well as one of the most technologically advanced in the world.
-The Iron Works produced over one ton of iron a day, but was not financially successful.
+The Iron Works produced over one ton of iron a day but was not financially successful.
 It closed around 1670.

 In September 1687, Major Samuel Appleton was said to have given a speech from a rocky cliff near the Iron Works denouncing the tyranny of Colonial Governor Sir Edmund Andros.
 The place where he is said to have delivered the speech became known as Appleton's Pulpit.

 Nearly 100 men from Saugus fought in the American Revolutionary War.
 Saugus' preacher, Parson Joseph Roby, worked to strengthen the spirit of independence in Saugus and was instrumental in seeing that Saugus sent a large contingent to fight in the war.

 The nineteenth century ice industry began in Saugus when in 1804 Frederic Tudor cut ice from a pond on the family farm and shipped it to Martinique.

 In 1805 the Newburyport Turnpike (now U.S. 1) was built.
-About four miles of this road was built in Saugus.
-At first the turnpike was considered a mistake, as it was built over hills and swamps and grass soon grew over the road bed.
+About four miles of this road were built in Saugus.
+At first, the turnpike was considered a mistake, as it was built over hills and swamps and grass soon grew over the roadbed.
 From 1840 to 1846, the tolls were discontinued and it became a public highway.
-The invention of the automobile resulted in an increase of traffic on the Turnpike.
+The invention of the automobile resulted in an increase in traffic on the Turnpike.
 In 1933 the road was widened and an overpass was added to separate the traffic on Route 1 and Main Street.
-In the 1950s new businesses began moving to Route 1.
-Today the businesses along Route 1 generate millions in dollars for Saugus.
+In the 1950s, new businesses started relocating to Route 1.
+Today, the businesses along Route 1 generate millions of dollars for Saugus.